DefiantBurger/DefiantBurger/README.md

 I am a big fan of Python, but I also know Java, C, C++, C#, Go, JavaScript, and the most impressive of all Scratch!
 I am not very good at frontend design, but I love backend design and DevOps/Cybersecurity style work.
+I created the Main Line Math Project website: https://www.mainlinemathproject.org/ and am currently working on a website for JBallBasketball

 [![DefiantBurger's GitHub stats](https://github-readme-stats.vercel.app/api?username=DefiantBurger&show_icons=true&theme=darcula)](https://github.com/anuraghazra/github-readme-stats)
 <br />